tuxcanfly/tuxcanfly.me/content/book-review-enders-game.rst

-I really love how different themes tie together in the big picture - buggers are just bullies on the inter-galactic level; buggers' hivemind is similar to emotional manipulation that's being done to Ender; Ender, Valentine and Peter and their actions are remiscient of the Hindu trinity - Brahma, Vishnu and Shiva.
+I really love how different themes tie together in the big picture - buggers are just bullies on the inter-galactic level; buggers' hivemind is similar to emotional manipulation that's being done to Ender; Ender, Valentine and Peter and their actions are reminiscent of the Hindu trinity - Brahma, Vishnu and Shiva.

 5/5 - Inspiring and thought-provoking read.